 No One Will Investigate

 Immediately after Carmean’s interview with Loretta, his supervisor Sgt.
 Ken Bovasso spoke with Loretta’s psychiatrist Dr. Kay Shilling.
 According to Bovasso’s write up, Shilling told him Loretta only gave Carmean general information, but she was comfortable enough that she would be willing to talk with him again.
 Bovasso ensured Shilling that Carmean would conduct another interview soon, but Carmean never did.
-As Loretta began to reveal more details to the hospital personnel, they started contacting the OPD, urgently stressing that someone needed to come and speak to Loretta, but, to their bewilderment, no one came.
+As Loretta began to reveal more details to the hospital personnel, they started contacting the OPD, urgently calling for someone to come and speak to Loretta, but, to their bewilderment, no one came.
 Foster Care Review Board (FCRB) Director Carol Stitt testified before the legislative committee and said, “Loretta’s psychiatrist contacted the police in Omaha and asked them to come.
 Loretta’s personal care worker, Ken Stoner, contacted the police.
 Richard Young employee Kirstin Hallberg contacted the police, as well as Adrienne Hart, who is Kirstin’s supervisor.
 All those people had made contact and nothing was being done.”
 According to FCRB official Dennis Carlson, Carmean told him previously that they were conducting a “super-sensitive” investigation into Larry King because they believed it was possible the OPD had been compromised.
 Carmean told Carlson that Police Chief Robert Wadman had come to their Robbery and Sex Unit, directly asking them if they were investigating Larry King.
 Eventually, the FCRB learned that Carmean was transferred to the Research and Planning department, and, as far as they knew, the investigation into Larry King had ended.